How to organize your DISCO with Channel folders, tags, and color indicators

 CONTENTS

-• Track tags describe the tracks themselves.
+• use track tags to describe the music itself

 Start with a simple structure